 So, this recipe is essentially the same as the one for Candy Apples.. well, aside for the apples, anyway!

-The ingredients and technique for making the candy syrup are the same – it’s what you do with it afterwards that makes the difference.
-The techniques described here can also be used to make “Jolly Ranchers” from leftover candy syrup when making candy apples.
+The ingredients and technique for making the candy syrup are mostly the same – it’s the addition of citric acid, and what you do with the molten sugar that makes the difference.
+The techniques described here can also be used to make homemade “Jolly Rancher” candies from leftover candy syrup when making candy apples.

 Several drops food coloring*

-Generously grease the bottom and sides of a large cookie sheet (one with sides at least 1/2″ tall).
+Generously grease the bottom and sides of a large cookie sheet (one with sides at least 1/2″ tall), if using.
 Set aside.

 In a heavy saucepan, combine sugar, corn syrup, and water.
 Stir well, bring to a boil on medium or medium-high heat.
 Affix candy thermometer to pan.

 Boil mixture, stirring occasionally, until it reaches 310 degrees.

 Remove from heat, allow to cool for a minute, then, quickly stir in food coloring, flavoring, and citric acid.
 Stir mixture until it stops boiling, and most of the “bubbles” disappear – this will minimize texture in your finished candies.

 If using a Mold: